Decide on a research area

 Apply for your PhD

-Apply using our online application form.
+You should read our guide on how to apply for doctoral study at Bath before completing the online application form.
 If you have all the information you need, this should take around 30 minutes.
 You will need to create an account before you start your application.

 You will need: